What is the Federal TEACH Grant?

 To be eligible to receive the TEACH grant, a student must meet all of the following requirements:

-- Eligible to complete the FAFSA and receive federal financial aid
+- Eligible to complete the FAFSA and receive federal financial aid and have completed the FAFSA for the aid year in which they wish to receive the grant

 - Have a cumulative GPA of 3.25 or higher or have scored in the 75th percentile or higher on a college entrance exam (SAT, ACT, GRE, etc.)*